hvkvishnu/genai-skills-workshop-vishnukumar/challenge-4/README.md

 The project includes comprehensive evaluation notebooks that assess:

-- Response accuracy for snow-related queries
+- Response accuracy for routine inquiries
-- Response relevance to winter conditions
+- Response relevance to service queries
 - Response time for emergency information
 - System performance metrics
 - User interaction patterns
-- Accuracy of snow condition reporting
+- Cost efficiency metrics
+- Cloud service reliability

 The evaluation notebooks can be found in the `backend/evaluation` directory.